 Interview with the Vampire; as Louis sits in a plague-infested hovel and weeps despairingly over the unconscious body of a little girl he believes himself to have killed, Lestat snatches up the rotting corpse of the child's mother and proceeds to dance a happy waltz with it while a merry, lively tune bounces along on the soundtrack.

-A third, thanks to the 6th movie.
-Dumbledore has just died, and they play cheerful, almost carnival music over the credits.
+In The Half-Blood Prince, Dumbledore has just died, and they play cheerful, almost carnival music over the credits.

 The Haunting of Molly Hartley.
 The movie ends with her now stuck working for the devil, apathetically dismissing her father as a disturbed mental patient, and then a graduation speech at high school, with happy music played over the last scene and credits.

 Quentin Tarantino's Reservoir Dogs has two such instances: the use of "Stuck in the MiddleWith You" by Stealer's Wheel for the infamous scene where Mr. Blonde tortures a cop; and the use of Harry Nilsson's "Coconut" in the closing credits immediately following the bloody finale where everybody dies.
 The scene was intended by Tarantino as an homage to Stanley Kubrick's A Clockwork Orange, in which the protagonist sings "Singin' in the Rain" during a home invasion.

 Pulp Fiction: Tarantino originally wanted to use The Knack's "My Sharona" during the scene when Butch decided to rescue Marsellus as he was beaten and raped by Maynard, the pawn shop clerk, and his security guard friend, Zed.
 He felt that the song had a "good sodomy beat to it".
 Since the song was already licensed to Reality Bites, Tarantino used "Comanche" by The Revels.